CPSSD/paranoid/docs/glossary_v0.1.md

 =====================

 - `pfs` : Paranoid File System.
 This is how the data is stored by paranoid.
 - `libpfs` : Paranoid File System Manager.
-This is the liabary that manages operations on pfs.
+This is the library that manages operations on pfs.
 - `FUSE` : File System in User Space.
 This is a kernel module for Unix operating systems that allows users create their own file systems without editing kernel code.
 - `pfi` : Paranoid Fuse Interface.
 This is the package that handles communication with FUSE.